chrisystems/azure-docs/articles/azure-monitor/app/continuous-monitoring.md

 ## Configure continuous monitoring

-1. In [Azure DevOps](https://dev.azure.com), select an organization and project.
+1. In [Azure DevOps](https://dev.azure.com), select an organizations and projects.

 1. On the left menu of the project page, select **Pipelines** > **Releases**.